 Attendees, numbering 500 or so, included bereaved family members and government officials.
 The event was previously held in 2010.
+It was the imperial couple's first appearance in a decade.
 Survivors of Hanshin quake haunted by memories of lost loved ones 20 years on.
 More than one-third of family members who lost relatives in the Great Hanshin Earthquake continue to suffer from anxiety 20 years later, according to a recent survey.

 Seventy years on since the end of the war, Nashiro believes she was saved by that leader and is resolved to continue conveying Okinawa’s nuchi du takara (life is a treasure) message to young people.
 In 1945, the last year of the Pacific War, Nashiro was 18 and a fourth-year student at Sekitoku Women’s High School in Okinawa.
 When 25 fourth-year students were formed into the Fuji Gakutotai nursing unit for the Imperial Japanese Army in March 1945, she willingly joined “for the sake of our country,” she recalls.
+Some 500 high school girls in Okinawa were mobilized in nine nursing units.
 Japan’s Peace Constitution, Article 9, And Why Abe Wants To Dismantle It: A short primer.
 Japan’s Peace Constitution, Article 9, And Why Abe Wants To Dismantle It: A short primer Posted by subcultureist on Sunday, March 8, 2015 · 2 Comments Here is a one minute piece about how Japan became a pacifist nation, its constitution, and Article 9 in that document that has kept it a long-time peaceful nation.